Honeywood-Whiskey/greenclub-stakeholder-map/docs/01-overview/mission.md

 ## 🪴 Why This Matters

-> “Community sustainability depends on continuity — this project builds that foundation.”
+> “Community sustainability depends on continuity" — this project builds that foundation.

 By maintaining a shared data layer between members and map users, GreenClub ensures that each semester’s efforts build upon the last, forming an enduring knowledge base that reflects Ithaca’s evolving sustainability ecosystem.